fieldtrip/website/tutorial/preprocessing_erp.md

 ### Defining trials

-Make sure that all files that you have downloaded from the ftp link are unzipped and are located in the present working directory in MATLAB.
+Make sure that all files that you have downloaded are unzipped and are located in the present working directory in MATLAB.
 In the command window, you can type [pwd](http://www.mathworks.nl/help/techdoc/ref/pwd.html) to see what the present directory is, and you can type [dir](http://www.mathworks.nl/help/techdoc/ref/dir.html) to see the content of the working directory.

 For memory efficiency (especially relevant for large datasets), with FieldTrip we commonly use the strategy to only read in those segments of data that are of interest.
 This requires first to define the segments of interest (the trials) and subsequently to read them in and preprocess them.
 It is also possible to read in the whole continuous data, and segment the data in memory [(see here)](/tutorial/continuous).